 I went to a great school and thrived academically.
 I was bullied, mildly, but I think most kids are and it’s kinda normal in our society.
 I don’t think it’s something that will go away without vast social changes.
 I certainly don’t carry any lasting scars from school bullying.

-My husband was, shall we say, less academic, so he was more anti-school than I. He still maintains that he learned more through scouts than he ever did in school and that his scout leader, who sadly passed away recently, RIP, was the biggest influence on him growing up.
+My husband was, shall we say, less academic, so he was more anti-school than I. He still maintains that he learned more through scouts than he ever did in school and that his scout leader, who sadly passed away recently, was the biggest influence on him growing up.

 So no, I didn’t hate school at all.
 That’s not why we homeschool.

 We homeschool, worldschool or unschool.
 We enjoy it and it’s working out just fine.
-The kids thrive on our unconventional lifestyle, they’re great learners, have diverse interests and many good friends all over the world.
+The kids thrive on our unconventional lifestyle, they’re great learners, have diverse interests and a sufficiency of good friends all over the world.
 We are just a very normal, ordinary family.
-Who knows how their lives will turn out, that’s up to them.
+Who knows how their lives will turn out?
+That’s up to them.
 I won’t push them into exams, university or respectable jobs, they will make their own choices.
 Maybe they’ll want or need to do the exams, that’s fine, I don’t mind.
 We will support them in that just as we always have.

 What about you, what are your reasons to homeschool or reasons not to?